yaamurozturk/MWE-Pretokenizer-WEs/README.md

     - Specifically examining Turkish MWEs and noticing problems about lemmas.

-##April & May :
+## April & May
-    -> Fixing the issues in the Turkish corpus of PARSEME
+    - Fixing the issues in the Turkish corpus of PARSEME

-    -> Re-sampling the files in the same order of shared task.
+    - Re-sampling the files in the same order of shared task.

-    -> Readings: about Diversity measures and usage of word embeddings.
+    - Readings: about Diversity measures and usage of word embeddings.

-    -> Article about Turkish MWEs, how lemmas can be problematic.
+    - Article about Turkish MWEs, how lemmas can be problematic.

-##June & July & August :
+##June & July & August
-    -> Multiword processing with word embeddings is an important subject, two possibilities : averaging the vectors of mwe tokens or pretokenizing the mwes.
+    - Multiword processing with word embeddings is an important subject, two possibilities : averaging the vectors of mwe tokens or pretokenizing the mwes.

-    -> Decision to work on disparity, implications on WEs to adapt it to linguistic phenomenon.
+    - Decision to work on disparity, implications on WEs to adapt it to linguistic phenomenon.

-    -> Testing word embeddings on a bigger corpus around 2M sentences from the conllu files, regardless of MWEs. (scripted)
+    - Testing word embeddings on a bigger corpus around 2M sentences from the conllu files, regardless of MWEs. (scripted)

-    -> Turning conllu files to cupt format to make blind.test files.
+    - Turning conllu files to cupt format to make blind.test files.

-    -> Using the MTLB system to annotate MWEs in these raw corpora.
+    - Using the MTLB system to annotate MWEs in these raw corpora.
 Trained the model on PARSEME shared task.

-    -> Pretokenizing the MWEs in the raw corpora using the cupt parser (scripted).
+    - Pretokenizing the MWEs in the raw corpora using the cupt parser (scripted).

-    -> Testing the word embeddings with different sizes of data.
+    - Testing the word embeddings with different sizes of data.

-    -> Skipgram works better than cbow according to some examples (antonyms like small-big have close vectors, not like we expected them to be represented orthogonally, but phrases that have nothing in common are further such as se retenir and arbre)
+    - Skipgram works better than cbow according to some examples (antonyms like small-big have close vectors, not like we expected them to be represented orthogonally, but phrases that have nothing in common are further such as se retenir and arbre)

-    -> It is very much dependent on the number of occurrences of a phrase we have in a corpus, so good lemmatisation is indeed key to mwe processing.
+    - It is very much dependent on the number of occurrences of a phrase we have in a corpus, so good lemmatisation is indeed key to mwe processing.

+# Miscelenaous

 To print csv files in terminal prettier: